-The alternative scenarios, or Strategy Combinations, will be characterized by different combinations of flood damage reduction actions and a range of aquatic species habitat restoration (e.g., ASRP Scenarios 1 or 3).
-In addition, a No Action Strategy is included for the purpose of having a basis to compare future conditions with and without different combinations of proposed Strategy Combinations.
+The Assessment will consider the interrelationship of different flood damage reduction actions and a range of aquatic species habitat restoration (e.g., ASRP Scenarios 1 or 3) with and without mitigation proposed by the Flood Control District.
+In addition, a No Action Strategy will be included in the Assessment to serve as a baseline for comparison.